Sam Gallo, Chairman Emeritus

 Other affiliations are: Past-President and Trustee, Baton Rouge Serra Club; Past-President, Sales & Marketing Executives of Baton Rouge; Past-President, Southern Coffee Association; Past-President, Acadiana Ramblers RV Club; President, Holiday Clickers; Past-Secretary and Director, Society of Real Estate Appraisers, Past-Baton Rouge; Secretary and Director, Louisiana Mortgage Bankers Association; Past-Ball Captain, Krewe of Tucumcari, a Louisiana Mardi Gras organization.

-At the present time, Gallo is involved as the Founder and present Chairman Emeritus of the national Conservative Party, and the Executive Director of the Conservative Party of Louisiana, an affiliate of the Conservative Party.
+At the present time, Gallo is involved as the Founder and present Chairman Emeritus of the national Conservative Party USA, and Chairman of the Louisiana Conservative Party, an exclusive state affiliate of the Conservative Party USA.

 Gallo is a holder of U. S. Patent #4,078,356 also registered in ten foreign countries.
 This patent involves a method of substituting an inert gas for oxygen in coffee "singles" packages at speeds of 450 units per minute.